hethkar/beautiful-jekyll-opensuse/_posts/2018-04-12-Implementing Let's Encrypt SSL in Cpanel.md

 ---
 layout: post
-title: 'How to install Let's Encrypt SSL for your websites in Cpanel'
+title: 'How to install Lets Encrypt SSL for your websites in Cpanel'
+subtitle: post 3
 ---

 # How to install Let's Encrypt SSL for your websites in Cpanel

 Go to the Security Sectiom of your Cpanel